FlowFuse/flowfuse/docs/user/devices.md

 8. In the **Device Options** panel, click the "Editor Access" **Disable** button to disable the connection to the device.

 ### Important Notes
+* The device must first have a snapshot applied before editor access is possible.
 * The device will not be able to receive any updates from the platform while in Developer Mode.
 * Disabling Developer Mode will cause the device to re-connected to the platform and any change to the target snapshot will cause the device to be updated.
 This will overwrite any changes made in Developer Mode.
 Therefore, it is recommended to create a snapshot of the changes before disabling Developer Mode.
 * The device must be online and connected to the platform to enable "Editor Access".